MSc by Research

 Doctor of Medicine (MD)

-1.2 Employment: Employed for at least two years in appropriate clinical or scientific work, and will complete the majority of the work for the degree during that employment.
+- Employment: Employed for at least two years in appropriate clinical or scientific work.

-1.6 Affiliation: As the MD programme is typically for hospital clinicians undertaking research associated with their employment it is expected that candidates work in a Health or Social Care facility where research or teaching links with the Norwich Medical School are already established or that candidates have a previous affiliation with the UEA (e.g. have undertaken a MBBS undergraduate degree).
-This will help to ensure that projects are arranged following medical doctors approaching a suitable academic clinician supervisor.
+- Affiliation: As the MD programme is typically for hospital clinicians undertaking research associated with their employment it is expected that candidates are either a Bachelor of Medicine/Bachelor of Surgery (MBBS) graduate of this University or a graduate of another approved university holding an appointment or an honorary appointment within a health or social care facility that has established research or teaching links with the University of East Anglia.
+This helps ensure that projects are arranged following medical doctors approaching a suitable academic clinician supervisor.

 English language requirements